 Capital Controls in Developed Democracies

 The pattern of capital controls policy changes in all continuous OECD democracies since 1950 shows a large effect of partisanship.
-Coauthored with Scott Kastner.
+With Scott Kastner.
 All data and replication files.